astropy/astropy/docs/utils/iers.rst

   >>> from astropy.utils.data import clear_download_cache
   >>> clear_download_cache()

-The default IERS data used automically is updated by the service every 7 days and includes transforms dating back to 1973-01-01.
+The default IERS data used automatically is updated by the service every 7 days and includes transforms dating back to 1973-01-01.

 .. note:: The :class:`~astropy.utils.iers.IERS_Auto` class contains machinery